Takeover Defensive Tactics and Legal Scholarship: Market Forces vs. the Policymaker's Dilemma, 96 Yale Law Journal 342 (1987)

 Date of Authorship for this Version

 Macey, Jonathan R., "Takeover Defensive Tactics and Legal Scholarship: Market Forces vs. the Policymaker's Dilemma" (1987).
 Faculty Scholarship Series.
-Paper 1775.
+1775.